 Ultimately, for many restaurateurs, kiosks will improve their restaurants and their customer’s experience.
 I expect to see a lot more restaurant kiosks in the future.

-To learn more about about how Toast Kiosks work alongside the POS for a restaurant and find out whether they're a good fit for your restaurant concept, fill out the form below.
+To learn more about about how Toast Kiosks work alongside the restaurant POS system and find out whether they're a good fit for your restaurant concept, fill out the form below.